sofakid/Skoarcery/README.md

 - [apparatus.sc] - The parse tree code.
 Noads, searching, iteration, etc.
 - [voice.sc] - Voice object - each voice is performed by a minstrel.
 - [minstrel.sc] - Minstrels are agents who read and perform their own voice of a skoar piece.
-- [projections.sc] - Produce SuperCollider Pattern objects from the minstrels' labours.
+- [skoarpions.sc] - Implements the Skoarpion construct.
 - [pitchy.sc] - The code for pitchy stuff.
 Noats, choards, etc.
-- [toker.sc] - The guy the parser deals with when it wants tokes.
+- [toker.sc] - Toker for the parser.
+- [values.sc] - Value types.

 Dev Environment
 ===============